Preventing Woodpecker Damage

 If the nest box attracts European starlings, paint the interior of the box white.
 Starlings apparently do not like light-colored interiors.
 Alternatively, mount a starling-sized box near the woodpecker box and temporarily cover the woodpecker box hole to encourage the starlings to move to the smaller box.

 When several nonlethal control methods fail to deter nuisance woodpeckers, lethal control may be required as a last resort.
 Woodpeckers are classified as migratory nongame birds and are protected by the Federal Migratory Bird Treaty Act.
 A federal permit is required before any lethal control methods are employed.
+Flicker control permits are not issued from May 15 through August 15, except in special circumstances.
 Penalties and fines are assessed to violators.